 Smith’s career at Penn State

-On his Penn State bio, it states that Smith aspires to be an FBI agent.
+Smith’s Penn State bio states that he aspires to be an FBI agent.
 However, it doesn’t take a detective to figure out why the Nittany Lions made the linebacker the jewel of their 2019 recruiting class.
 The athletic and instinctual linebacker showed game-changing potential, wowing with his performances and incredible high school testing times.

 Still, like most high school prospects, Smith had some physical and mental development to undergo before undertaking a starting role.
 Despite this, he saw action in 13 games as a true freshman, occupying the backup SAM LB role behind NFL-bound Cam Brown.
 When he was on the field, Smith flashed his potential with a tackle for loss in his debut against Idaho.
 A second tackle for loss came later in the season against Ohio State.

 With Brown departed to the NFL Draft, Smith stepped up as the starting SAM linebacker in his sophomore season.
-Amongst the disruption of the 2020 campaign, the Penn State LB emerged as a future star for the Nittany Lions defense.
+Amongst the disruption of the 2020 campaign, the Penn State LB emerged as a future star on defense.
 He logged his first career sack against Ohio State, snagged an interception against Nebraska, and earned Defensive Player of the Week honors from Penn State’s staff in three games.

 One of those came in the season finale against Illinois.
-Smith logged a then-career-high 8 tackles, with 3 tackles for loss, and a fumble recovery.
+Smith logged a then-career-high 8 tackles (3 tackles for loss) and a fumble recovery.
 The performance helped propel the Penn State linebacker into the national consciousness ahead of his junior campaign.